tyzbit/numerifides/README.md

 In addition, the user can alter this data in a secure, uncensorable way via already existing mining mechanisms present in Bitcoin as well as incentive and disincentive structures I will outline below.
-Further, incentives are structured such that “namesquatting” valuable names is disincentivized.
-This system creates a fair and just way of reserving, updating, revoking via consensus and abandoning names in a way that solves Zooko’s triangle of useful names being memorable, secure and decentralized.
+The incentives are structured such that “namesquatting” valuable names is disincentivized.
+This system creates a fair and just way of reserving, updating, and overriding names, as well as letting names expire after the owner no longer wishes to claim them.

 # Terminology used: